skye-cyber/QuickAi/README.md

 We welcome contributions from the community!
 If you have ideas for improvements or new features, feel free to open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU GPL Version 3.
 See the LICENSE file for more details.

 ## Contact
 If you have any questions or need further assistance, please contact us at: